ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 .. figure:: ../screenshots/admin_community_triggers_fire_condition.png
   :align: center

-A fire condition is a specific rule that governs whether the trigger will be activated.
-This means that besides the trigger event itself (e.g. starting a test session), you can specific for which cases the trigger should fire (e.g. specific test cases).
+A fire condition is a specific rule that governs whether the webhook will be activated.
+This means that besides the webhook event itself (e.g. starting a test session), you can specific for which cases the webhook should fire (e.g. specific test cases).
 Clicking the **Add condition clause** button prompts you to add a clause to your condition (you can have any number of such clauses).
 Doing so opens a popup to define the clause's parameters: